Contact Us

 Trend graphs from this portlet are helpful when preparing for meetings, as you can download images and export the data.

 We won't go into report snapshots in depth, but this is a handy portlet if you want to display a specific report on your dashboard.
-If we go into the portlet setup, we can view some of the dropdown options for what the snapshots could be.
+If we go into the portlet setup, we can view some dropdown options for the possible snapshot types.

-You can compare various things, such as customers, sales invoices, items by sales reps, and all that information, using date ranges.
-You can have different charts (area, line bar, column) and adjust the color to meet your display preferences.
+You can compare various things —such as customers, sales invoices, items by sales rep, and more —using date ranges.
+You can use different chart types (area, line, bar, column) and adjust the colors to suit your display preferences.

 Another portlet you have available to you is the Bank Reconciliation Portlet.
 We're not going to go into detail here because the portlet itself is self-explanatory, but here is what that bank reconciliation summary would look like with some demo data in place: